 As I age, my capacity for turmoil diminishes.
-As a result I check on national and world news in tiny segments of time.
-I want to remain informed, but about five minutes is all I can tolerate at a time.
+I check on national and world news in tiny segments of time.
+I want to remain informed, but about five minutes is all I can tolerate.
 From the horrors of war to terrorism, homelessness, the economy, illegal immigration, politics, drugs, crime, human trafficking, and wayward youths, the turmoil increases.
 With each report, I imagine the devil’s ever-growing glee.
 He loves to wreak havoc amid God’s creation.
 Unfortunately, we let him.

 Be alert and of sober mind.
 Your enemy the devil prowls around like a roaring lion looking for someone to devour.

 As a matter of fact, we have let the devil inflict his chaos since the beginning of time.
 From Adam and Eve in the Garden, to Babel, Noah, and beyond, human beings have bought into the evil one’s lies.
 And ushered in turmoil.

 Turmoil Then and Now

 Political turmoil is a grim reality of more recent times, as well.
 Take for example the case of South Carolinian, U.S. Representative Preston S. Brooks, one of my very distant cousins, who attacked Senator Charles Sumner in the U.S. Congress on May 22, 1856.

 According to an account of the event at www.ushistory.org, Republican Senator Sumner of Massachusetts, an avowed abolitionist, gave a bitter speech in the Senate after the sack of Lawrence, Kansas on May 21, 1856.
 In his rant, he blasted the “murderous robbers from Missouri,” calling them “hirelings picked from the drunken spew and vomit of an uneasy civilization.”